 Vertical farming requires the infrastructure to get off the ground, literally and figuratively.
 This includes climate control, lighting, irrigation, pest exclusion, and some sort of mechanical apparatus to go vertically.
 Often, we see publications touting advanced setups, but also included in vertical are smaller systems that can be simple yet efficient in design and practice.
 Two aspects that are critical to success are scale and space utilization.
 Small scale simplified systems can be more manageable if the operational and capital expenses are also small.
 With increasing scale comes lower costs typically on a per grow site basis.
 While this is good in theory, it can also be harder to manage from a labor perspective.
 Space utilization is critical because every inch, both vertically and horizontally, is being conditioned via climate control.
 Wasted space is, in effect, wasting the higher capital expense at the attempt to scale.

 In an effort to eliminate wasted space for the UAP Glens Falls project a number of strategies were implemented.
 Racks that move, designed by Pipp Horticulture, allow the need for a single aisle to access every side of the canopy.
 Aisles are often overlooked as unused canopy space that is being conditioned through HVAC.
 Rolling benches are often used in a similar application for a non-vertical approach.
-Next, 1020 trays were chosen due to the tight fit inside the drip pans on each level.
-No inch of drip pan space is wasted.
+Next, 1020 flats were chosen due to the tight fit inside the ebb-and-flow trays on each level.
+No inch of ebb-and-flow tray space is wasted.
 Due to the crop chosen (leafy greens) a light system was implemented that provided even distribution across the canopy.
 Eliminating hot spots creates a more uniform and successful crop.

 Once setup is complete and the growing calendar is in motion, vertical farming has an advantage of predictability.
 Lighting and climate are not varying to the degree they would in a traditional farm setup.
 While both face crop pests and diseases, the controlled environment aspect of vertical can more easily utilize “cultural remedies” such as lower humidity, improved air movement, and adjustment of nutrient availability without having to slowly amend the soil.